hbctraining/main/registrations/AllFunders_Pseuobulk.md

-# Introduction to Pseudobulk workshop
+# Differential expression of single cell RNA-seq workshop

 *Note: Some HBC workshops are taught in person and others are online via Zoom.
 Please take note for scheduling purposes!*
 <!--*Note: In 2024, some workshops will be taught in person and others will be online via Zoom.*-->